sidharthmohannair/Tutorial-ESP32-C3-Super-Mini/README.md

 If everything is set up correctly, the LED on the ESP32-C3 should start blinking, indicating that the upload was successful.

-## Example Projects
+# Example Projects
-- **Blink LED**: A basic example to blink an LED.
+- ## **Blink LED**:
+  **A basic example to blink an LED.**

   - Guide: [Blink Project](/docs/examples/Blink/README.md)
   - Code: [blink.ino](/docs/examples/Blink/Blink.ino)
-- **ESP32 C3 Super Mini with DHT11**: Read DHT11 sensor to measure temperature and humidity.
+- ## **ESP32 C3 Super Mini with DHT11**:
+  **Read DHT11 sensor to measure temperature and humidity.**

   - Guide: [ESP32 C3 Super Mini with DHT11](/docs/examples/ESP32_C3_Super_Mini_with_DHT11/README.md)
   - Code: [ESP32_C3_Super_Mini_with_DHT11.ino](/docs/examples/ESP32_C3_Super_Mini_with_DHT11/ESP32_C3_Super_Mini_with_DHT11.ino)
-- **ESP32-C3 Super Mini with DHT11/DHT22 - Display Values Using Web Server**: To read temperature and humidity data from a DHT11/DHT22 sensor and display these values on a web server.
+- ## **ESP32-C3 Super Mini with DHT11/DHT22 - Display Values Using Web Server**:
+  **To read temperature and humidity data from a DHT11/DHT22 sensor and display these values on a web server.**

   - Guide: [Read DHT11/DHT22 - Display Values Using Web Server](/docs/examples/ESP32_C3_Super_Mini_with_DHT11_webServer/README.md)
   - Code: [ESP32_C3_Super_Mini_with_DHT11_webServer.ino](/docs/examples/ESP32_C3_Super_Mini_with_DHT11_webServer/ESP32_C3_Super_Mini_with_DHT11_webServer.ino)

 ## Troubleshooting
 - **Common Issues**:
-  - Ensure the correct board and port are selected in the Arduino IDE.
-  - Check the USB connection and try different cables if necessary.
+  - If the port does not appear, try disconnecting and reconnecting the USB cable or using a different USB port.
+  - Ensure that you are using a data-capable USB cable (some cables are power-only).
-  - Install the latest drivers for your operating system.
+- **Reset the Board**:
+  - If your ESP32-C3 does not respond after uploading a sketch, try manually resetting the board by pressing the reset button.
+- **Use Serial Monitor**:
+  - After uploading a sketch, open the Serial Monitor (`Tools > Serial Monitor`) to view any output.
+Make sure the baud rate is set to 115200 to match the `Serial.begin(115200);` statement in your code.
 - **Further Resources**:
   - [ESP32 Troubleshooting Guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/troubleshooting.html)